-Level 3 / 400 RMB – Hike hill trails from a tiny and isolated valley village to reach the Great Wall, first following a narrow trail beside the wall and then passing through an archway to get up on the unrestored end of the Jinshanling Great Wall, a partially-restored stretch with many intact and closely-spaced towers.
+Level 3+ / 450 RMB – Hike hill trails from a tiny and isolated valley village to reach the Great Wall, first following a narrow trail beside the wall and then up on to the Jinshanling Great Wall, a partially-restored stretch with many intact and closely-spaced towers.
 Some sections slippery and steep.

 Beijing Hikers has been leading hikes and trips around Beijing & greater China since 2001.
 With us, you'll explore interesting and hard to reach places, hassle-free and friendly.